Dear reader of ADxS.org, please excuse the disruption.

 have

-• According to their own assessment, unaffected test subjects had an average of just under 8 out of 32 possible symptoms (25 %)
+• According to their own assessment, people with ADHD who were not affected had an average of just under 8 out of 32 possible symptoms (25 %)

 • Subjects with a confirmed ADHD diagnosis around 24 of the 32 possible symptoms (75 %)

-• Hardly anyone affected has all the symptoms “often”, and it is almost impossible to identify which symptoms occur more frequently together.
+• Hardly any person with ADHD has all the symptoms “often”, and it is barely possible to typify which symptoms occur more frequently together.

 The symptoms must occur over a longer period of time and in several areas of life.
 They usually first become apparent before the age of 12.
 However, more and more cases of late onset ADHD are being recognized in which there were no sufficiently severe symptoms in adolescence to justify a diagnosis.
 This mainly affects women in their late 30s.